 - Resume (Strongly recommended, but not required)

-- Graduate Record Examination General Test (GRE) is required, however be aware that we strongly consider the applicants experience, academic record and recommendations.
+- The Graduate Record Examination General Test (GRE) is optional.
+We consider the applicants holistically, including their experience, academic record and recommendations.

-- Subject Test in Biochemistry, Biology, Chemistry, or Cell & Molecular Biology (You can submit this test score but it is not required)
+- Subject Tests in Biochemistry, Biology, Chemistry, or Cell & Molecular Biology are optional.

 - Official TOEFL scores (Required for International Students, but may be waived)

-Note: Students seeking admission to the Department of Biochemistry must apply to the Graduate School of Duke University.
+Note: Students seeking admission to the PhD in Biochemistry must apply to the Graduate School of Duke University.
 Before you begin, please read the entire Admissions website carefully, as it gives you further information on your requirements.
-Pay close attention to the Application Instructions—it’s a "checklist" for mandatory materials and provides answers touent freqly asked questions.
+Pay close attention to the Application Instructions—it’s a "checklist" for mandatory materials and provides answers to frequently asked questions.

 Director of Graduate Studies (DGSA)